FORTH-ICS-INSPIRE/artemis/README.md

 crond
 exit
 ```
-The DB will be regularly be backed up in folder postgres-data-backup.
+The DB will then be regularly backed up (daily) in folder postgres-data-backup.

-### Migrating existing DB to new version
+### Migrating an existing DB to a new version
 While developing ARTEMIS, we may change also the DB schema.
-To migrate to a new state, please
+To migrate to a new DB state, please
 execute the following commands:
 ```
 docker-compose -f ... down